EqualityAI/Checklist/README.md

 ### Connect to a database

-Edit this in the global.R OR use the login made available on the ui.R
+Edit this in the global.R or connect the login page made available on the ui.R

 ```r
 options(mysql = list(